-Woods has just completed, potentially, one of the biggest comeback victories in US Amateur Golf history after beating Trip Kuehne despite finding himself six behind with just 13 holes to play, but aged just 18 has surgery to remove a benign tumor from his left knee.
+Woods has just completed one of the biggest comeback victories in US Amateur Golf history after beating Trip Kuehne despite finding himself six behind with just 13 holes to play, but aged just 18, he has surgery to remove a benign tumor from his left knee.

-PGA Player of the Year for a fifth time as Woods wins the Masters and the US Open in the same year.
-The 26-year-old would have a cyst removed from his left knee and fluid drained from around one of his ligaments.
-He came back and won the Buick Invitational.
+A glorious year that includes wins at The Masters and the US Open doesn't end well for the 26-year-old as he has a cyst removed from his left knee and fluid drained from around one of his ligaments.
+Undeterred, he comes back and wins the Buick Invitational in February 2003.

-It is one of Tiger’s standout years as he wins eight times on the PGA Tour, wins both The Open and the USPGA and records 10 top-5 finishes in just 15 starts.
-After five consecutive starts throughout summer, he injures a muscle in his left shoulder blade – he fights through the pain to win the WGC-American Express, carding a score of 23-under.
+One of Woods' standout years includes wins in The Open and PGA Championship among 10 top-five finishes in just 15 starts.
+After five consecutive starts throughout summer, he injures a muscle in his left shoulder blade but fights through the pain to win the WGC-American Express Championship in October, carding a score of 23-under.

 The 31-year-old ruptures his anterior cruciate ligament in his left knee soon after The Open.
 He opts against surgery and goes on to win five of the next six tournaments.
 That run includes a fourth PGA Championship title, with a second round of 63 - the record for the lowest single-round score at a Major.

 December 2008 and throughout 2009:

-Still holding the world number one title, Woods withdraws from the Players Championship during the final round.
-A later MRI scan showed that he had an inflamed facet joint in his neck.
+While still holding the World No.1 spot, Woods withdraws from the Players Championship during the final round.
+An MRI scan later shows that he has an inflamed facet joint in his neck.

-Despite suffering a Grade 1 MCL sprain to his left knee and a strain to his left Achilles tendon on the 17th hole at Augusta, Woods goes on to finish for a tie for fourth at The Masters as Charl Schwartzel claims the title.
+Despite suffering a strain to his left Achilles tendon while taking a swing on the 17th hole at Augusta National, Woods goes on to finish for a tie for fourth at The Masters as Charl Schwartzel claims the title.

 The 35-year-old shoots a 42 on the front nine at TPC Sawgrass in the Players Championship and has to withdraw citing problems with his knee, Achilles and calf.
-Woods would then miss the next three months.
+Woods misses the next three months of the season.